vigata/petitoJPEG/README.md

 ## A high performance JPEG Encoder written in JavaScript ##

 petitóJPEG is a high performance JPEG encoder written in JavaScript.
-It is not a port from C code and it's a direct write into JavaScript.
+It can encode huge images (~64 Megapixels) in about 1000ms with contemporary CPUs.
+It is not a port from C code and it's a direct write into JS.
 The encoder makes pervasive use of TypedArrays so you'll need an interpreter that supports this.

 ## Usage ##
 The encoder accepts images in RGBA format which happens to be the format that of the ImageData object used in canvas.